 A removal order that comes into effect only if a refugee claim is refused.
 The order is made when a claim is referred to the Immigration and Refugee Board.

 Someone of the same or opposite sex with whom a person has had a conjugal (marriage-like) relationship for at least a year.
 A conjugal relationship does not have to include living together.
-But if the couple could have lived together and chose not to, it can be difficult to convince Citizenship and Immigration Canada that the relationship is conjugal.
+But if the couple could have lived together and chose not to, it can be difficult to convince Immigration, Refugees and Citizenship Canada that the relationship is conjugal.

 A marriage-like relationship between two people who want to be together permanently as a couple.
 A conjugal relationship does not have to include living together.
-But if the couple could have lived together and chose not to, it can be difficult to convince Citizenship and Immigration Canada that the relationship is conjugal.
+But if the couple could have lived together and chose not to, it can be difficult to convince Immigration, Refugees and Citizenship Canada (IRCC) that the relationship is conjugal.

 A person who is outside their country and is not able or not willing to return to it because of a well-founded fear of being persecuted based on: